 Trips, Tours and Visits

-In addition to the range of activities, in the senior school there is also the opportunity to take part in a number of co-curricular trips, tours and visits.
-Here is the selection that is currently available to Senior School pupils during this academic year.
+In addition to the range of activities, in the Senior School there is also the opportunity to take part in a number of co-curricular trips, tours and visits.

 Pupils and parents should be aware of the following expectations regarding school sport and participation.
 It is important that all pupils strive to do their best and to act in a sporting manner at all times when participating in school sport.
 Please click on the above heading to download the PE/Sports Department Expectations.